 - After submitting the application, you’ll receive an email acknowledging your request for IMEI registration.

 - Once NTA completes the background study, it will either dis/approve the application.

 - To check if your phone is registered, you can visit this link.

 Here, NTA had made IMEI registration compulsory in April 2016.
 It had even been said that the phones with unregistered IMEI numbers would become dysfunctional from April 1, 2017.
 However, citing various reasons, the organization chose not to take the action.

 Yet, the online IMEI registration system has not completely nullified the problem.
 Thus, to do so, NTA had been planning on implementing Mobile Device Management System (MDMS) for quite some time now.
 We had been hearing about its progress in bits and pieces every now and then with vague info regarding its inevitable availability.

 So, what happens next?

-Anyway, after the implementation of MDMS, illegally bought mobile phones will no longer be operable.
-Therefore, it will effectively put an end to the sale of smartphones from illegal channels.
+After the implementation of MDMS, illegally bought mobile phones will no longer be operable.
+Therefore, we hope it will effectively put an end to the sale of smartphones from illegal channels.